 The prize list for this September event is now available.
 Download it here

-Interested in getting more involved with SEDA and your local horse community?
-Well, it’s an election year for SEDA and we welcome all members to consider a position on the Board.
+Get more involved with SEDA and your local horse community!
+It’s an election year for SEDA and we welcome all members to consider a position on the Board.
 Descriptions of responsibilities, eligibility, and the election process are outlined in our Bylaws and Policies And Procedures.
 If you would like to run in the election, please submit your letter of intent to do so by October 15.
 Board positions available to any member in good standing include Secretary, Treasurer, Dressage Director, Junior/Young Rider Director, Newsletter Director, Eventing Director, Vice President, Membership Director.
 The office of President is open to those who have served a Board position in the past.
 Note that the Newsletter Director position will have a vacancy, so please consider serving SEDA in a Board position.

 Are You Getting Our Communications?